 Vibrio

 Vibrios are bacteria that occur naturally in estuarine and marine waters worldwide.
-Vibrio are in the same family of bacteria that cause cholera.
-There are over 80 species of Vibrio bacteria.
-Vibrio vulnificus, Vibrio parahaemolyticus, Vibrio fluvialis, Vibrio mimicus, and Vibrio alginolyticus are some of the species known to cause infection when people are exposed by open wounds or punctures that occur while swimming, wading, crabbing, or fishing.
-Not all strains of Vibrios cause human illness.
+They are in the same family of bacteria that cause cholera, but there are over 80 species around the world.
+Many are known to cause infection when people with open wounds are exposed while swimming, wading, crabbing, or fishing.
+Not all strains cause human illness.

-Since Vibrios can be naturally found in warm estuarine and marine waters, people with open wounds may be exposed to Vibrio through direct contact with the water.
-When open wounds are exposed to warm seawater with Vibrio, a skin infection may result; these infections may lead to skin breakdown and ulcers.
-People with weakened immune systems are at higher risk for very serious life threatening illness from V. vulnificus.
-Though rare, cases do occur sporadically.
-Anyone who suspects this type of infection following contact with marine or estuarine waters should see a doctor as soon as possible.
+People with open wounds may be exposed through direct contact with the water.
+If open wounds are exposed, a skin infection may result.
+These infections may lead to skin breakdown and ulcers.
+People with weakened immune systems are at higher risk for very serious life threatening illness.
+Though rare, cases have occurred in Maryland waters.
+Anyone who suspects this type of infection should see a doctor as soon as possible.

 The only way to prevent infection is to avoid contact with the water.
-However, the incidence of infection from swimming and other recreational activities in Maryland waters is relatively rare.
+However, the incidence of infection from swimming and other recreational activities in Maryland waters is generally rare.

 When water contact cannot be avoided: